Resume Summary Examples: Craft a Powerful First Impression

 • Know when to stop!
 Yes, numbers add power to your summary.
 But if you clutter this section with too many of them, you’ll overwhelm the reader.

 Using a one-size-fits-all approach won’t cut it.
 Whenever you are applying for a new job, be sure to tailor your resume summary to meet the criteria of that role.
-This approach allows you to position yourself as the ideal candidate in the eyes of the recruiter.

 Are you wondering why this additional effort is necessary?

-• Employers are looking for unique skills and qualifications for each job posting they share.
+• Employers are looking for a perfect fit.
 When you customize the summary, you can showcase the parts of your background that directly respond to those requirements.
-With that, you’ll show that you’re a strong fit for the position.

 • When sending a relevant resume, you increase your chances of getting through the Applicant Tracking System.

+Soft skills reveal how you work, communicate, and adapt to organizational dynamics.
 We’ll give you strong reasons why you shouldn’t avoid them:

 • When mentioned effectively, soft skills transform your resume summary from a generic list of qualifications to an overview of your professional character.